4. Configuration & Monitoring

 IP Configuration: (5) We recommend leaving this setting on Automatic (DHCP).
 Manual configuration (6) is only necessary in very rare cases.
 Contact your network administrator for the details.

-Position: (9) If a PV inverter is selected as the role, the position must be adjusted depending on where it is connected in relation to the Multi/Quattro AC input or AC output.
+Position: (9) If the role is set to PV inverter, AC load, EV charger, or Heat pump, adjust the position depending on where it is connected relative to the Multi/Quattro AC input or AC output.

-LED pulse output: (10) The status LED can be used as an energy pulse signal to enable a visual diagnosis of possible loads at a glance.
-Each pulse corresponds to a specific amount of energy passing through the meter.
-Possible options are: Disabled, 10 Wh (default), 100 Wh and 1 kWh.
+LED pulse output: (10) The status LED can be configured as an energy pulse signal to provide a quick visual indication of load.
+Each pulse corresponds to a defined energy amount.
+Options are: Disabled, 10 Wh (default), 100 Wh, and 1 kWh.

 Once the Role has been properly set, the configuration is done.